WHAT is BRCA?

 While risk varies among different ethnicities, Ashkenazi Jewish women and men have about 1 in 40 chance of carrying a BRCA1 or 2 gene mutation.
 For more information visit www.oneinforty.org

 A person qualifies for genetic testing typically if s/he has at least 2 from the list or an immediate family member already diagnosed.
 The minimum age for testing is 25, otherwise my kids would already qualify!

-I’ll share about testing and then options soon, which will answer the when, where, why and how questions of BRCA.
+I also share about testing and then options, which answer the when, where, why and how questions of BRCA.
 Check out part 2 in BRCA 102.